-When an intruder in a campus building is actively causing deadly harm or presents the threat of imminent deadly harm to people, immediately seek cover and contact 911 and the Public Safety Department, if at all possible.
-Remember only to call 911 when it is safe to do so, and give as many details as possible regarding location, the number of assailant's means of aggression, and other pertinent information.
+When an intruder in a campus building is actively causing deadly harm or presents the threat of imminent deadly harm to people, immediately seek cover and contact 911 and the Public Safety Department, if possible.
+Remember to call 911 only when it is safe, and give as many details as possible regarding location, number of assailants, means of aggression, and other pertinent information.
 When a hostile intruder is actively causing deadly harm or the threat of imminent deadly harm to people on the campus, the U.S. Department of Homeland Security recommends the following course of action:

-- 1. EVACUATE if you can safely do so, run as fast as you can.
+- 1. EVACUATE if you can safely do so, run as fast as possible.
 Have an escape route and plan in mind.
-If outside, use buildings, trees, shrubs, and cars as cover.
+Use buildings, trees, shrubs, and cars as cover if outside.
 Leave your belongings behind.
-If you can get away from the immediate area of danger, summon help and warn others. - 2.
+If you can escape the immediate danger area, summon help and warn others. - 2.
 HIDE OUT If you decide to hide, consider the area in which you are hiding.
 Hide where you are out of the aggressor's view.
 Stay as quiet and calm as possible.
 Block entry to your hiding place and lock the doors (if possible).
 Silence all electronic devices. - 3.
-TAKE ACTION Only do this as a last resort and only when your life is in imminent danger.
+TAKE ACTION Only do this as a last resort when your life is in imminent danger.
 If you choose to confront the aggressor, use all manner of materials at hand as weapons, including books, chairs, or any object near at hand.
 Act with physical aggression and throw items at the aggressor.
 You can choose to play dead if other victims are around you.
-Do not give your position away or stand-up until Public Safety or civil authorities give an "all-clear" signal.
+Do not give your position away or stand up until Public Safety or civil authorities give an "all-clear" signal.